connectedbydata/connectedbydata.org/_events/2024-05-01-lga-ai-network.md

 * **Third**, an AI system is only as good as the data that goes in.
 But if the data you feed into a process is not representative of affected communities, a system might have serious unintended consequences.

 * **Fourth**, AI models themselves, often trained on vast datasets, or with reinforcement learning feedback, embed certain biases - and it’s important to understand with affected communities the trade-offs that are acceptable, and the red lines that should not be crossed.

+[1]: See [Keywords of the Datified State](https://datasociety.net/library/keywords-of-the-datafied-state/) for more on these points.

 ## Affected communities and the governance stack